zoho/Mobilisten-iOS-Beta/README.md

 Power up your mobile app with Mobilisten.

 ## Changelog
-Swift 5.1 Public Framework.
+Swift 5 Beta Framework.
-Light Mode.
+iOS 13 Bug fixes

 ## Installation
 The Mobilisten SalesIQ iOS SDK can be integrated with your application by adding the following to your podfile: